arghya05/TSAI/Session3/readme.md

 1. Write a neural network that can:
 	1. take 2 inputs:
-		i. an image from MNIST dataset, and ii. a random number between 0 and 9
+		1. an image from MNIST dataset, and
+		2. a random number between 0 and 9
 	2.and gives two outputs:
-		i. the "number" that was represented by the MNIST image, and ii. the "sum" of this number with the random number that was generated and sent as the input to the network
+		1. the "number" that was represented by the MNIST image, and
+		2. the "sum" of this number with the random number that was generated and sent as the input to the network

 ![network](https://user-images.githubusercontent.com/84603388/119204883-4cc83180-bab4-11eb-8827-512642628da5.png)